Conservation and preservation of animals and the natural world are core values of the Zoo’s mission.

 The Species Survival Plan (SSP) is a population management and conservation program for selected endangered species in accredited zoos and aquariums across the United States.
-The Chattanooga Zoo currently participates in eleven separate SSP programs representing the following species:
+The Chattanooga Zoo currently participates in 28 separate SSP programs representing the following species:

 The Zoo Conservation Outreach Group (ZCOG) is a long-time partner of the Zoo.
 ZCOG works to assist zoological facilities in Latin America.
 Each year, the Chattanooga Zoo provides a scholarship for a Latin American colleague to attend and present at the Annual AZA Conference.